Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 FAQ

-How much is the monthly child care benefit in Canada?
+How much is the child benefit per month in BC?

 If you liked this article and want more practical ways to save money every day, we've compiled our best tips all in one place.